 How to get a rewards card without good credit

-You need to be prepared for the fact that you won’t qualify for the best rewards and travel credit cards without good or excellent credit.
-You can, however, qualify for some lower-tier rewards credit cards that will let you earn cash back or points.
-That said, they’ll likely offer fewer perks and cardholder benefits and they may come with higher fees.
+You need to be prepared for the fact that you won’t qualify for the best rewards cards without good or excellent credit.
+You can, however, qualify for some lower-tier rewards credit cards that will let you earn something.
+They’ll likely offer fewer perks and cardholder benefits, but they’re a good starting point.

 If your credit is fair or poor, you’ll also need to be flexible in terms of the type of rewards you earn.
 You may not get to earn airline miles in the exact frequent flyer program you wanted, or you might not get to earn points in a top rewards program like Chase Ultimate Rewards or American Express Membership Rewards.
 Rewards credit cards for fair credit or bad credit may only let you earn cash back, which is certainly better than nothing.